-- 31% of babies are born to a mother with a high school degree or less;

-- 35% of single mothers are living in poverty, impacting 8,208 households (Women Helping Women Fund's State of Women and Children Report [WHWF], 2020);

-- Families of color and people with less education earn lower incomes;

-- More than half of the people living in poverty are single-women families;

-- \$2,410 is the average monthly cost of childcare for one infant and one preschooler (My.SpokaneCity.org, 2022); and neighborhoods, only 10% of students enter kindergarten-ready (My.SpokaneCity.org, 2022).
+- 31% of babies are born to a mother with a high school degree or less; - 35% of single mothers are living in poverty, impacting 8,208 households (Women Helping Women Fund's State of Women and Children Report [WHWF], 2020); - Families of color and people with less education earn lower incomes; - More than half of the people living in poverty are single-women families; - \$2,410 is the average monthly cost of childcare for one infant and one preschooler (My.SpokaneCity.org, 2022); and - 55.8% of Spokane's preschoolers are not kindergarten-ready (LaunchNW, 2024).
+In some City of Spokane neighborhoods, only 10% of students enter kindergarten-ready (My.SpokaneCity.org, 2022).
 Among Black and Multracial students, more than 64% do not enter kindergarten ready (LaunchNW).